Build a to-do list app with Vue.js and Laravel

 Setting up the broadcast channel

 Laravel broadcasts events on well defined channels.
 As said above our events should be broadcast on particular channels.
 It’s time to set them up.
-Paste the following code in your channels.php
+Paste the following code in your channels.php file:

 //realtime_todo/routes/channels.php